 Ear buds are small, convenient, and pretty ubiquitous in modern society.
 Whether you’re listening to music, taking phone calls or watching videos, your earbuds help you do so privately and portably.
 However, cranking up the volume while directly funneling sound into your ears can be extremely dangerous for your hearing, and can easily lead to tinnitus if the practice continues to go unchecked.
 Additionally, exposure to even lower decibels of sound can cause damage if your ears are exposed over a long period of time.
 This is why it’s so important to take breaks from noise exposure, whether you’re listening to music or working around machinery.

 We talk about sound and hearing in terms of decibels -- but what exactly does that mean for you?
 How can you tell from the volume dial on your phone how loud is too loud?
-Take a look at these helpful ways you can double check yourself for volume safety on your device.
+Take a look at yourself for volume safety on your device.

 3. Prevent Ear Infections